 There are many reasons to you could have dead patches in your lawn.
 The early spring snow melt sometimes reveals issues with turf that needs to be attended to.

 Snow Mold is usually the culprit.
-Many people in our area call it “winter kill” however, the reality is a fungus that blooms under the snow pack and when the conditions are just right it will consume large areas of turfgrass if not properly controlled.
+Many people in our area call it “winter kill” however, according to the Savannah Landscapers the reality is a fungus that blooms under the snow pack and when the conditions are just right it will consume large areas of turfgrass if not properly controlled.

 There are two varietes of Snow Mold.
 Pink and Grey Snow Mold.
 Here are some interesting facts from the University of Mass Turf Division:

 Pathogens: Typhula incarnata, Typhula ishikariensis

 Hosts: Most susceptible – bentgrasses, annual bluegrass, tall fescue.
 Moderately susceptible – perennial ryegrass, fine fescues.
 Least susceptible – Kentucky bluegrass, colonial bentgrass.

 Optimum Conditions: Cold (30-40º F), wet weather; prolonged snow cover; high nitrogen fertility.

 Symptoms: Melting snow reveals circular gray or straw colored patches from a few inches to three feet or more in diameter.
 The grass in these areas is usually matted down and grayish-white mycelium is often visible at the edge of the patches.
 Sclerotia (resting structures) of the fungi can often be found in and among the diseased grass blades.
 Susceptible turfgrasses are usually severely thinned or may even be killed.
 T. incarnatahas large, rust-colored sclerotia, while the sclerotia of T. ishikariensis are smaller, spherical and black (about the size of a pinhead).